tresoldi/gled/README.md

 from the dataset languages that did not fit the original design (e.g., artificial languages, reconstructions, isolates, duplicates, etc.;
 these might be included in future releases).
-I ran per-family cognate detection using a custom extension of Lexstat (List 2012), available in the released pipeline, which partitions the work into partially overlapping subsets and then joins the results with methods of community detection (Csárdi 2006).
+I ran per-family cognate detection using Lexstat (List 2012) for small and medium (i.e., less than 10,000 items) language families, and reproducing the cognate dection from Jäger 2019 for the others.
 At last, I produced phonological alignments of the resulting cognate sets using LingPy (List and Forkel 2021) and organized the data into a tabular resource.

 ## Known limitations

-Despite the dataset providing an accessible entry-point for research in quantitative historical linguistics, it suffers from several limitations both inherited from ASJP and induced by the data manipulation.
+Despite the dataset providing an accessible entry-point for research in quantitative historical linguistics, it suffers from several limitations, both inherited from ASJP and induced by the data manipulation.
 Limitations of the first kind have been amply discussed in the literature, including in the papers presenting the ASJP project, and don't need to be addressed here.